GovTechSG/ship-hats-overview/portal-guide/manage-fortify-applications.md

 <kbd>![token-id-menu](images/token-id-menu.png ':size=75%')</kbd>

-6. Copy the Decoded Token ID and share this to the required users.
+6. Copy the **Decoded Token ID** and share this to the required users.

 <kbd>![copy-token-id](images/copy-token-id.png ':size=75%')</kbd>

-Tip: When PAs share the token IDs with the users, make sure to include the project name to map the token ids.
+Tip: While PAs share tokens with users, make sure to include the project names to map them with the shared tokens.

 ## [Remove applications from Fortify SSC](#remove-applications-from-fortify-ssc)

-PA adds and removes applications in Fortify using the [SHIP-HATS portal](https://www.ship.gov.sg/).
-When an application is removed, all its users automatically are unassigned.
+PA [adds applications](https://docs.developer.tech.gov.sg/docs/ship-hats-documentation/#/portal-guide/manage-fortify-applications?id=add-applications-to-fortify-ssc) and removes applications in Fortify using the [SHIP-HATS portal](https://www.ship.gov.sg/).
+When an application is removed, all its users are automatically  removed.

-*To remove applications from Fortify:*
+*To remove applications from Fortify*:

 1. From the side menu, click  **Projects**  >  **All Projects**  to view all the projects in this subscription account.
 If needed, refer to [**Switch account**](https://docs.developer.tech.gov.sg/docs/ship-hats-documentation/#/portal-guide/manage-account?id=switch-account).
-2. Find the project and click  **Manage.**
+2. Find the project and click  **Manage**.
 3. Click **QA &amp; Security**.

 ![latest-delete-app](images/latest-delete-app.png ':size=75%')</kbd>